uschwartz/nucMACC/README.md

     7. Correct for MNase GC-bias using LOWESS
     8. Identify hyper-/hypo-accessible nucleosomes or unstable and non-canoncical nucleosomes.

+* `Diff_nucMACC`specific
+    1. Create a reference map from hyper- and hypo-accesible mono-nucleosome positions and unstable and non-canonical sub-nucleosome positions
+    2. Count number of fragments using `featureCounts`
+    3. Differential analysis using `edgeR`
+    4. Classify positions as "gain" or "loss" of accesibility or stability

 `nucMACC` is meant to run on pooled replicates in fastq format, whereas `MNaseQC` uses single replicates.
 As the `MNaseQC` and the `nucMACC` workflow have several steps in common, it is recommended to run first `MNaseQC` and report the fragment size selected bam files using `--publishBamFlt`.
 Then setting `--bamEntry` option, a shorter version of the `nucMACC` workflow can be run using the generated bam files as input.
 Here in an additional step at the beginning replicates are pooled.

+`Diff_nucMACC` is meant to run on two experiments previously analysed by `nucMACC`.
+The setting `--bamEntry` is required to run the workflow.

 ## Get started